Things to do in Brazil

 With friendly locals and numerous festivals, like Carnival, fun is never too far away in cities like Rio de Janeiro.
 Spend your days understanding the carioca culture – locals of Rio de Janeiro – drinking fresh water from coconuts, visiting landmarks like Christ the Redeemer, and enjoying sunset views atop Sugarloaf Mountain.
 Include a visit to the Museum of Tomorrow – a very futuristic and unusual museum focussing on sustainability and ecology.
 Fans of street art should visit Lapa and Santa Teresa where some impressive graffiti can be found.

-Brazil’s coast offers some of the world’s most spectacular beaches and islands.
+Brazil’s coast offers some of the world’s most spectacular beach resorts and islands.
 A visit to beach destinations like Florianopolis and Ilha Grande is a must.
 Not only will visitors have plenty of opportunities to lounge back and relax in the tropical environment and warm waters, but there’s plenty of adventure to be had.
-In Florianopolis, some of the country’s’ top surfing can be found, while Isla Grande offers ample hiking and water activities, like kayaking and boat exploration tours.
+In Florianopolis, some of the country’s top surfing can be found, while Isla Grande offers ample hiking and water activities, like kayaking and boat exploration tours.

+You can’t go to Brazil without trying the delicious food and drink.
 In Brazil, it is very common to eat at a Brazilian steakhouse for dinner.
 Unique for their upscale, buffet-like environment, visitors can dine on fantastic steak, as well as other popular side dishes.
-As the process goes, diners are provided with green and red-sided token.
+As the process goes, diners are provided with a green and red-sided token.
 Throughout the dinner, servers come around offering different varieties of meat, slicing them at your table directly.
 To signal an end to your dinner, simply flip your token over to the red side.

 If you’ve done any research into Rio de Janeiro, you would know that Rio Carnival is one of the largest parties in the world.
 Held every year before Lent, millions of people come to Rio de Janeiro for the colorful and lively spectacle that makes up Carnival.
 Watch the incredible Samba dancers at the Samba parade, listen to traditional music, and have fun in all of the festival’s glory!